civicrm/civicrm-dev-docs/docs/framework/cache.md

 Generally, it's best to store caches in a memory-backed service like Redis or Memcached.
 But what happens if the system-configuration doesn't support that?
 Perhaps you store the cache in a MySQL table?
 Or a data-file?
 Or a PHP array?

-The answers are not the same for all data.
+The answers should not be the same for all data.
 For example:

 * If the cache is tracking metadata derived from `civicrm_option_value`, then you can get the original data pretty quickly (by querying MySQL).
-  Writing the cache to another MySQL table or a data-file would just slow things down.
+  Writing the cache to another MySQL table or data-file would serve little benefit.
 * If the cache is tracking a remote feed (fetched from another continent via HTTPS), then it's much more expensive to get the original data.
 In absence of
   Redis/Memcached, you might put the cache in a MySQL table or a data-file.

-With a *custom cache object*, a developer gets the same interface (`CRM_Utils_Cache_Interface`), but they can define different preferences for how to store the cache-data.
+With a *custom cache object*, a developer gets the same interface (`CRM_Utils_Cache_Interface` / PSR-16), but they can define different preferences for how to store the cache-data.
 In particular, you can define a fallback list.
 Compare these examples:

 * `['SqlGroup', 'ArrayCache']` means "If MySQL is available, use that.
 Otherwise, use a local PHP array."